 How High Should A Raised Toilet Seat Be ?

-How high should a raised toilet seat be ?
-You need to measure from the floor to the top of the intended user’s thigh, then subtract the height of your existing toilet seat from the floor.
+To calculate the raised toilet seat you need, you need to measure from the floor to the back of the user’s knee, then subtract the height of your existing toilet bowl rim from the floor.
 The difference between the two is the height that the raised toilet seat should be.
-This though is certainly not all you should be considering.

 - what is the reason for using the seat